Diplomatically Speaking: The Artist Management Soft Skill Nobody Teaches

 Conclusion

 Diplomacy is what keeps the work intact.
-It protects partnerships, supports artists and stabilises teams.
+It protects partnerships, supports artists, and stabilizes teams.
 It turns honesty into progress, not conflict.
 And it becomes one of the defining strengths of managers who build careers that last.